logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 ## Local LLM Deployment
 Running an LLM locally provides complete control over data security and long-term cost predictability.
 Studios and enterprises handling confidential data or intellectual property often prefer this approach to avoid external data exposure.
-However, the trade-off is performance—models that can run efficiently on commercial-level GPUs tend to be smaller, leading to a decrease in generative quality and efficiency compared to their cloud-based counterparts depending on the available hardware.
-Maintaining an internal AI infrastructure also requires dedicated technical resources to manage hardware, optimize inference, and update models as advancements emerge.
+However, the trade-off is performance models that can run efficiently on commercial-level GPUs tend to be smaller, leading to a decrease in generative quality and efficiency compared to their cloud-based counterparts, depending on the available hardware.
+Maintaining an internal
+AI infrastructure also requires dedicated technical resources to manage hardware, optimize inference, and update models as advancements emerge.

 In this blog, we will deploy a local LLM server to develop our AI agent, experimenting with different LLM models and weight configurations to evaluate their impact on the agent’s generative performance.

 # Implementation
-To implement this setup, we will rely on the following technology stack:
+To implement this setup, we will use the following technology stack:

 - Ollama: Facilitates the retrieval of LLM models and serves them on our local server.
 - LangChain & LangGraph: Enables the creation of our ReAct graph-based agent workflow.